Good air quality is important for our health and quality of life.

 Diffusion tube monitoring data

-During 2021 nitrogen dioxide was monitored at 39 sites using diffusion tubes.
-No exceedances of the Annual Mean objective were found for the fifth year running.
+During 2022 nitrogen dioxide was monitored at 39 sites using diffusion tubes.
+No exceedances of the Annual Mean objective were found for the sixth year running.

 It should also be noted that a number of the diffusion monitoring tubes, including those where the exceedances have occurred in the past, are located on street furniture for practical reasons, situated immediately alongside the carriageway.
 As a result they are exposed to higher levels of emissions than the neighbouring houses.